PUGET SOUND RECOVERY

 WHAT IS PUGET SOUND?

-Puget Sound is a deep fjord estuary located within the broader Salish Sea, south of the border between the United States and Canada.
-As a saltwater body, it is far from being uniform: each basin, carved by recessing glaciers more than 10,000 years ago, varies in its physical, chemical, and biological properties.
-Together they contain an astounding diversity of life.
+Puget Sound is a deep fjord estuary that lies within the broader Salish Sea.
+As a saltwater body, it is far from being uniform: each basin, carved by retreating glaciers more than 10,000 years ago, varies in its physical, chemical, and biological properties.
+Together, the basins contain an astounding diversity of life.

 WHAT IS THE PROBLEM?

-The Puget Sound region is experiencing degradation of water quality, water quantity, and habitat.
-Many species are in decline, while the human population keeps growing, bringing with it more land development, more infrastructure, and more pollution.
-And the threat of climate change is ever-present, with warmer streams and ocean waters, reduced snowpack, more extreme weather events, and increased fires and floods.
-As a result, the pressures on the ecosystem are relentless and continue to take their toll on Puget Sound and the wellbeing of residents around the region.
+People are drawn to the vibrant economy and landscape of Puget Sound.
+As the regional population grows, it brings changes to these landscapes through increased land development, infrastructure, and pollutants.
+The threat of climate change is ever-present, with warmer streams and ocean waters, reduced snowpack, more extreme weather events, and increased fires and floods.
+As a result, the pressures on the ecosystem relentlessly continue to take their toll on Puget Sound and the communities supported by it.

 Puget Sound will never be the same as it was 100 years ago.
 But the future wellbeing of Puget Sound and residents around the region is being defined by today’s actions.
 Together, as communities and individuals, we can accelerate the recovery of Puget Sound and protect its health for the benefit of everyone.State of the Sound | Puget Sound Vital Signs | People and Puget Sound

 WHAT ARE WE DOING TO RECOVERY PUGET SOUND?

 As a backbone organization, the Partnership works with hundreds of state, local, and tribal partners to chart a course to recovery, track shared measures of recovery, and support the work that protects and recovers Puget Sound.

 Along with our partners, we are addressing the six goals of recovery: